AgoraIO-Community/Agora-Cocos-Creator/CocosCreator-with-Electron/README.md

 1.2: Input your appId in CocosCreator_for-Electron/assets/Script/HelloWorld.js : var appId = #YOUR_APPID.

-1.3: Project->Build->Platform->Web Desktop->Build.(These steps is just want to build an Web-Desktop project, Not: do not need to compile it)
+1.3: Project->Build->Platform->Web Desktop->Build.(These steps is just want to build an Web-Desktop project, Note: do not need to compile it)

 1.4: copy CocosCreator_for-Electron/build/web-desktop into Agora-Electron-React/ .